qdebove/My_First_Game/README.md

 * For PvP => http://another-mirai.herokuapp.com/
 * For PvE => http://another-mirai-pve.herokuapp.com/

-For the future, I'll work on socket.io and delete all jQuery's code.
+For the future, I'll work on socket.io and refactoring my api (my code is awfull);
 Of course, I'll post my future website with the different release note.

+## VI version

+No versioning is used, so I'll say that this is the 2.0 of this game, but the online games are not using this version.

-## VI Thanks
+## VII Thanks

 Many thanks to my "mentor", Ludovic Lafole.